mariolukas/FabScanPi-gen/README.md

-# pi-gen
+# FabScanPi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the fabscan.org Raspbian images.
+Based on raspberrypi.org Raspbian images_

 ## Dependencies